 C. G. Jung believed that popular fiction often conveyed unvarnished psychological truths.
-In this volume, Matthew A. Fike skillfully analyzes the novels under consideration in Jung’s 1925 seminar on analytical psychology, critiques the discussion, corrects Jung’s ill-informed perspectives, and sheds light on a neglected area of Jungian literary studies.
+In this volume, Matthew A. Fike skillfully analyzes the novels under consideration in Jung’s 1925 seminar on analytical psychology, corrects Jung’s ill-informed perspectives, and sheds light on a neglected area of Jungian literary studies.

 Four Novels in Jung’s 1925 Seminar, the first comprehensive study of all four texts, complements seminal works by Cornelia Brunner and Barbara Hannah, critiques the seminar discussion recorded in William McGuire’s edition of Analytical Psychology: Notes of the Seminar Given in 1925 by C. G. Jung, and incorporates Jung’s own comments on the four novels in The Collected Works.
 Thus, it provides an essential addition to Jungian literary studies and will appeal both to students and practitioners of Jungian analytical psychology and to scholars of British, French, and German literature.

 Acknowledgements; A note on the text; Introduction; Chapter 1: The anima’s many faces in Henry Rider Haggard’s She; Chapter 2: The visionary and psychological modes in She; Chapter 3: Anima and history in She; Chapter 4: C. G. Jung on plagiarism in Pierre Benoît’s L’Atlantide; Chapter 5: The Jungian matrix of Gustav Meyrink’s The Green Face; Chapter 6: Ghosts and the animus in Marie Hay’s The Evil Vineyard; Chapter 7: Hypertext in The Evil Vineyard; References; Index